 What is inositol exactly?

 Inositol comes is many forms and is found in many plant foods such as cantaloupe, oranges, beans, grain and nuts.
-The version “Myo-inositol” refers to the version that is not bound to any phosphates and is the most common form found in the body and sold as a supplements, though D-Chiro inositol is also a popular choice.
+“Myo-inositol” refers to a type of inositol that is not bound to any phosphates.
+It is the most common form found in the body and sold as a supplements, though D-Chiro inositol is also a popular choice.
 Some supplements combine these two forms into specific ratios.

 There’s been a number of clinical trials exploring Inositol and PCOS, infertility, depression, anxiety, OCD, cognitive, decline metabolic disease, inflammation, acne, insulin resistance and more.

-*so if you’re trying to make some babies, maybe skip the wine and share some inositol with your lover* *Nothing says romance like regulating insulin* *Sexy inositol powder face*
+So if you’re trying to make some babies, maybe skip the wine and share some inositol with your lover.
+Nothing says romance like regulating insulin.

-Because Inositol reduces insulin by increasing insulin sensitivity, it improves metabolic conditions such as diabetes, obesity, autoimmune conditions, neurodegenerative diseases, acne, ovarian issues, and even cancer.
+Because inositol reduces insulin by increasing the body’s insulin sensitivity, it improves metabolic conditions such as diabetes, obesity, autoimmune conditions, neurodegenerative diseases, acne, ovarian issues, and even cancer.

 Inositol increases density of dopamine and serotonin receptors, which can improve mood, cognition and neuroregulation.
 By lowering insulin levels Inositol also facilitates the easy entrance of Amino Acids into the cell where they can be turned into important neurotransmitters like serotonin, dopamine, gaba, and glutamate.